How To Prepare And Survival The Coming Economic Collapse

 So what are valuable tangible assets to help survive in a post-apocalyptic economy?

-Survival food will have value, while heirloom seeds may have more for the long term.
+Survival food will have value, while heirloom seeds may have more in the long term.

 Eggs hold value, but chickens have more.